Spinal Disc Herniation Treatment (slip-disc treatment) by our Clinical Teams and our Technology can Repair and Fix Your Slipped Disc.

 We can Help with a Thickened Ligamentum Flavum

 Our centers have the non-operative clinical experts and specialized spine technology to help your recovery.
 The treatment you get from us is through the collaborative efforts of our research-based chiropractors and clinical physiotherapists.
-While it may not be possible to undo some of the damage, at least we can address the symptoms and improve some of the root causes to stop this progressive disorder.
+We can address the symptoms and improve some of the root causes to stop this progressive disorder.

 What should you do when you get diagnosed with a herniation of your Spinal Disc?

 Get our help immediately.
 We are the best and most holistic treatment center for a herniated disc.
-So, the best thing you can do for yourself is to get an evaluation and your treatments from our clinical team through our advanced technology.
+The best thing you can do for yourself is to get an evaluation and your treatments from our clinical team through our advanced technology.

 Delaying treatments or waiting to see if it heals by itself is a gamble that never pays.
 Slipped disc or any spinal disc disorder is a progressive condition.
-What we mean is that it will get worse little-by-little each day, to a point where it may even become difficult to walk or stand!
-So, don’t ignore or neglect a neck or back pain, seek competent clinical help before it worsens.
+Don’t ignore or neglect a neck or back pain, seek competent clinical help before it worsens.
 A slipped disc can be repaired non-invasively, we have done it time and time again.
 The key to recovery is targeted treatments promptly.

 Home care such as rest and ice is good.